 Although the information contained herein is derived from a source that WFBNA considers reliable, WFBNA does not guarantee the accuracy, reliability or completeness of this information and makes no representation or warranty, express or implied, with respect thereto.
 This information is provided as of the date(s) indicated, is subject to change without notice, does not constitute trading or investment advice or research, and has not been prepared in accordance with any laws or regulations designed to promote the independence of research.
 Historical data, past trends and past performance do not reflect or guarantee future results.
 Financial projections and economic forecasts are based on hypothetical assumptions about uncertain future market conditions and events and therefore should not be relied upon in connection with any asset, liability, transaction or otherwise, including any decision whether or when to invest or hedge or to acquire or dispose of any asset, liability or transaction.
 Projections or forecasts may not materialize, and reliance thereon could result in substantial losses.
-It is impossible to predict whether, when or to what extent rates, values and other economic factors will rise or fall, and there could be sharp differences between projections or forecasts and actual results.
-WFBNA makes no representation or warranty that actual results will conform to any projection or forecast and is not responsible for any loss or damage arising out of any reliance on or use of such information.
+It is impossible to predict whether, when or to what extent rates, values and other economic factors will conform to any projection or forecast and is not responsible for any loss or damage arising out of any reliance on or use of such information.